 2. Contact the provider: Start by contacting the cremation provider directly.
 Explain your concerns and see if they can address and resolve the issue to your satisfaction.
 If they are unresponsive or you are not satisfied with their response, proceed to the next step.

 3. File a complaint with the Maryland State Board of Morticians & Funeral Directors: The Board oversees funeral and cremation services.
-You can file a complaint with the Maryland Board in writing to MDH Metro Executive Building, 4201 Patterson Avenue, Baltimore, Maryland, 21215.
+You can file a complaint with the Maryland Board in writing to the MDH Metro Executive Building, 4201 Patterson Avenue, Baltimore, Maryland, 21215.

-Do note: The Board can only take action if it finds sufficient evidence that the funeral director has violated funeral legislation in implementing cremation regulations.
+Please note: The Board can only take action if it finds sufficient evidence that the funeral director has violated funeral legislation in implementing cremation regulations.
 If the complaint concerns a dispute regarding cremation fees, please note that the Board has no jurisdiction over the fee amount charged, only the mandated disclosure of the fee, as per the FTC Funeral Rule.

 4. File a complaint with the Maryland Attorney General: Another option is to contact the Attorney General’s Office.
-Online complaints can be submitted here
+Online complaints can be submitted here.

 MD Attorney General’s Office, 200 Saint Paul Place, Baltimore, MD 21202.

-5. Seek legal advice: If the issue remains unresolved, or you feel further action should be taken, you might consider consulting with an attorney specializing in funeral law or consumer protection.
+5. Seek legal advice: If the issue remains unresolved or you feel further action should be taken, you might consider consulting with an attorney specializing in funeral law or consumer protection.
 They can provide you with legal guidance and help explore your options for further action.